tssajo/Minify/messages/install.txt

 A.  Use the Context Menu inside the Sublime Text editor window; or

-B.  Access the `Minify file` or `Beautify file` commands under the Tools / Minify menu in Sublime Text.
+B.  Access the `Minify file` or `Beautify file` commands under Tools / Minify menu in Sublime Text.

 C.  The following keyboard shortcuts are also available:

-`ctrl + alt + m` - attempts to minify the current buffer and save the minified version into the same directory with the
+`ctrl + alt + m` ( `super + alt + m` on OSX ) :
-    appropriate .min.js or .min.css file extension.
-It also opens the minified file on success in a new editor window.
+	Minifies the current buffer and saves the minified version into the same directory with the appropriate .min.js or .min.css file extension, then opens the minified file in a new editor window.

-`ctrl + alt + b` - attempts to beautify the current buffer and save the beautified version into the same directory with the
+`ctrl + alt + shift + m` ( `super + alt + shift + m` on OSX ) :
-    appropriate .beautified.js file extension.
-It also opens the beautified file on success in a new editor window.
+	beautifies the current buffer and saves the beautified version into the same directory with the appropriate .beautified.js file extension, then opens the beautified file in a new editor window.

 TODO
 ----
-Beautifying of CSS files are not supported at this time.
-(Pull requests are welcome!)
+Beautifying of CSS files are not supported at the moment.

 License
 -------